-When it comes to using coconut water for weight loss, things can easily get a bit tricky.
+When it comes to drinking coconut water for weight loss, things can easily get a bit confusing.

-Under the right circumstances, it can be a powerful weapon in your weight loss arsenal.
+Under the right circumstances, coconut water can be a powerful weapon in your weight loss arsenal.

-But if you repeat this one critical mistake a lot of people make, coconut water can just as easily make you gain weight.
+But if you make one critical mistake a lot of people make, coconut water can just as easily make you gain weight.

-In this article, I'll put the weight loss benefits of coconut water into proper perspective.
+In this guide, I'll put all the potential benefits of coconut water for weight loss into proper perspective.

-So that after you read it all the way through, you'll be able to make a better decision on whether or not you should be spending your hard-earned money on coconut water.
+After you read the guide all the way through, you'll be able to make an informed decision on whether or not you should be spend your hard-earned money on coconut water.

-Hydration (which is just a fancy word for drinking enough fluids), is one of the most commonly mentioned weight loss benefits of coconut water.
+Proper hydration of your body (which is just a fancy way of saying you're drinking enough fluids), is one of the most often praised weight loss benefits of coconut water.

-And it's tough to argue against this one (until you see the bigger picture), because proper hydration has actually been proven to help with weight loss.
+And it's tough to argue against this one (until you look at this benefit from another angle), because proper hydration has actually been proven to help with weight loss.

 It's not that hydration can help you get rid of extra body fat directly.
-But if you fail to drink enough liquids, your body will enter a dehydrated state (which causes your metabolism to slow down).
+But if you fail to drink enough fluids, your body will enter a dehydrated state (which in turn causes your metabolism to slow down).

 And yes, coconut water has been scientifically proven as a great way to keep your body hydrated.
 This study confirms it can do just as good of a job as plain water (which is the golden standard for a hydrating drink).